max-radin/VASPLAB/README.md

 # VASPLAB
-MATLAB functions for processing data from the [Vienna Ab initio Simulation Package (VASP)](https://www.vasp.at/) and other other common tasks related to the atomistic modeling of solid-state systems.
+MATLAB functions for processing data from the [Vienna Ab initio Simulation Package (VASP)](https://www.vasp.at/) and performing other common tasks related to the atomistic modeling of solid-state systems.

 ## Installation
 To install VASPLAB, place the VASPLAB folder somewhere on your hard drive (such as in your MATLAB folder).
 Then, from MATLAB, open File->Set Path, and add the VASPLAB folder to your path.